 New Delhi, India: Necessity is the mother of all innovation.
-Keeping in mind the pandemic and the inability to host physical events, FIP i.e. Federation of Indian Publisher has announced a virtual Delhi Book Fair 2020.
-The FIP has partnered with pragatiE, an innovative virtual platform for exhibitions, product launches and events for DBF2020, that will attract a wide array of audience from all over the country & expanding globally will be held on 30th & 31st October 2020.
+Keeping in mind the pandemic and the inability to host physical events, Dr. Ashok Gupta Hony.
+General Secretary FIP i.e. Federation of Indian Publisher has announced a New Delhi Book Fair 2020.
+The FIP has partnered with pragatiE, an innovative virtual platform for exhibitions, product launches and events for #DBF2020, that will attract a wide array of audience from all over the country & expanding globally will be held on 30th & 31st October 2020.

 The federation has also partnered with Frontlist as its official media partner.
 Frontlist is India’s leading digital magazine that brings you news, latest updates, industry stats, etc. from the global publishing world with an Indian perspective.